ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 (9)
 : Utilising More than one Path.

-: Some transports permit more than one path to be differentiated and used by a single connection at the sender.
-These are called multipath transport protocols.
+: Multipath transport protocols permit more than one path to be differentiated and used by a single connection at the sender.
 A multipath sender can schedule which packets travel on which of its active paths.
 This enables a tradeoff in timeliness and reliability.